 Design Charrette – March 9 – 12

-Neighbors and community members are invited to share their ideas for the future vision of the Near Northwest Neighborhood Plan during a four-day workshop.
-There will be multiple chances for the public to be involved and share their thoughts.
-The community is welcome to attend any or all sessions:
+Neighbors and community members were invited to share their ideas for the future vision of the Near Northwest Neighborhood Plan during a four-day workshop.
+There were multiple chances for the public to be involved and share their thoughts, including attending one or more of the many sessions held:

 - Opening Presentation – setting the stage for the workshop